metamath/lamp-guide/docs/index.md

 You can also use the checkboxes on the left to select steps before starting a global substitution.
-The steps selected first will be copied into the "Match what" field, and the step selected second (if any) will be copied into the "Match with" field.
+The step selected first will be copied into the "Match what" field, and the step selected second (if any) will be copied into the "Match with" field.